 In a meeting, you overhear a VP say they believe the company's new training program is leading to increased loss of talent.
 Separately, you’ve just figured out how to access two very exciting data sources.

 How can you use this data in your existing reporting platform to support your analyses?
-How would you approach addressing the VP’s theory of the relationship between the new training program and attrition?

 Learn how to test hypotheses for what course of action should be taken based on your data, using advanced statistics.